All the best Cyber Monday deals to shop online today

 Get the latest from TODAY

-The in-store rush is behind us, but some of the best deals on everything from TVs to kitchen gadgets are just getting started on the internet.
+The in-store rush is behind us, but some of the best Cyber Monday deals on everything from TVs to kitchen gadgets are just getting started on the internet.

 Cyber Monday has long been seen as the kickoff to the online holiday shopping season, but this year the discounts started even before Black Friday and continue through "Cyber Week."

-Note: Update: The iRobot Roomba 618 is available on Walmart for $199 (normally $269).
-It has most of the same features, without the WiFi connectivity.